 Breakfast at the track

 Alternatively, you can sit in the empty clubhouse with breakfast from the Dunkin Donuts located on the grounds.
-A less expensive option is to stop at one of the local bakeries or delis and bring your own breakfast to eat as you watch from the boxes near the finish line.
+A less expensive option is to stop at one of the many terrific local bakeries or delis and bring your own breakfast to eat as you watch from the boxes near the finish line.

 The National Museum of Racing and Hall of Fame

 Situated right across the street from the track, the Museum is a terrific way to spend an hour or two.
 The Hall of Fame is a must for lovers of racing history (you could easily spend an hour or more just looking at the plaques of the inductees), and the Museum itself offers a variety of art and history exhibitions.
-The adventurous can get aboard a mechanical horse (pdf) and put your jockey skills to the test.
+The adventurous can get aboard a mechanical horse and put your jockey skills to the test.

 Jockeys are celebrities at Saratoga.
 They walk along a horse path to get to the paddock and along a specially designated path after the race from the track; both go through the crowd, and it’s not uncommon to see children (and adults!) asking for autographs.
 Most jockeys are accommodating and friendly (though not all are); autograph-seekers should be mindful that the jockeys are at work and probably don’t have time to stop and talk.
 It’s also probably best not to ask for an autograph after a bad ride or the jockey’s been aboard a beaten favorite!

-This year’s sales take place on August 5, 6, 10, and 11 at the Fasig-Tipton grounds on East Avenue, just a block from the track.
+This year’s sales take place on August 7, 8, 12, and 13 at the Fasig-Tipton grounds on East Avenue, just a block from the track.
 Horses will begin to arrive a week or so before the sales and be stabled on the sales grounds, which are free and open to the public, as are the snack bars, bar, and restaurant.